bnjjj/generator-gulpfile-advanced/README.md

 #gulpfile-generator-advanced [![Build Status](https://travis-ci.org/bnjjj/generator-gulpfile.svg?branch=master)](https://travis-ci.org/bnjjj/generator-gulpfile)
-> Here is a [Yeoman](http://yeoman.io/) generator which gives the abilities to create all gulp tasks you need to build, run or develop your application.
+> A generator powered by [Yeoman](http://yeoman.io/) which gives a user the abilitiy to create all [Gulp](http://gulpjs.com) tasks they need to build, run or develop one's application.

 #Prerequisites
 ```